 It explains how you intend to run your business and the important decisions you intend to make at various stages of your business.

 Likewise, it’s an important document you’ll need to present to investors if you plan to secure funding for your pig farming business from investors.

-It contains all the necessary information all the investors need to know about your business.
-Hence the need for you to have a business plan in your pig farming business.
+It contains all the necessary information that the investors need to know about your business.
+Hence the need for you to have a business plan for your pig farming business.